thecodeteam/training/docker-workshop/websummit/lab4-container-persistence/README.md

 /dev/xvdb             16382888     45036  15482608   0% /student001
 ```

-Once we are in our container, change directories to the `student001` folder and create a new file
+Once we are in our container, change directories to the `studentID` folder and create a new file
 ```
 / # ls
 bin         dev         etc         home        proc        root        student001  sys         tmp         usr         var